AfzalivE/AS-Google-Assistant-Plugin/README.md

 1. Open the project in IDEA.
 1. Update `ideDir` and `androidJarDir` in `gradle.properties`!
 1. To build a zip file to install in Android Studio, run the `buildPlugin` task.

+## Known issues

+Sometimes, the `Create Preview` button does nothing, a Gradle Sync or Restarting Android Studio is able to fix that.